Coronavirus (COVID-19) Information and Updates

 Governor Baker declared a state of emergency in Massachusetts on March 10, 2020, enhancing the administration’s ability to respond to the coronavirus crisis.

-For more information on the administration’s phased re-opening plan, click here.
+For more information on the administration’s phased re-opening plan, including sector-specific guidance, click here.

 PROTECT YOURSELF AND HELP STOP THE SPREAD